knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

 <a name="finalizepaypalcheckout"></a>
 # **FinalizePayPalCheckout**
-> void FinalizePayPalCheckout (ModelFinalizePayPalPaymentRequest request)
+> void FinalizePayPalCheckout (FinalizePayPalPaymentRequest request)

 Finalizes a payment after the user has completed checkout with PayPal